ACCESS-NRI/ACCESS-TEST/README.md

-# model-deployment-template
+# ACCESS-TEST

-A template repository for the deployment of `spack`-based models.

-> [!NOTE]
-> Feel free to replace this README with information on the model once the TODOs have been ticked off.
+A Spack environment for testing ACCESS-NRI infrastructure.

-## Things TODO to get your model deployed
+## TODO

 ### Settings